IntersectMBO/plutus/doc/docusaurus/docs/auction-smart-contract/on-chain-code.md

 :::caution
 The code in this example is not a production-ready implementation, as it is not optimized for security or efficiency.
-It is provided purely as an example for illustration and ecudational purposes.
+It is provided purely as an example for illustration and educational purposes.
 Refer to resources like **[Cardano Plutus Script Vulnerability Guide](https://library.mlabs.city/common-plutus-security-vulnerabilities)** for best practices on developing secure smart contracts.
 :::